clsriram/clsriram.github.io/README.md

 <br/><br/>
 ## Research Interests
 I am currently working on one dimensional disordered closed quantum systems with long range interactions.
 I am also fairly interested in the study of phemmomena such as Many-Body Localization and thermalization.
+I am currently working on disordered one dimensional quantum systems.
+My work deals with the phenomenon of Many-Body Localization.
+I have also worked on non-equilibrium systems like the asymmetric and symmetric simple exclusion processes.
+I study the effect of stochastic resetting on such systems.